The Pros and Cons of Setting Up Rent Payments Through Your Bank

 It keeps everything under one roof.
-One of the most obvious advantages of facilitating payments through your business’s bank is that it keeps a lot of financial information that you manage under one roof.
+One of the most obvious advantages of facilitating payments through your business’s bank is that it keeps a lot of financial information that you manage in one place.
 That’s fewer accounts, fewer passwords, and fewer locations through which you manage all the details, records, and money for your business.

 Your bank is likely well connected to other services and providers as well, which is convenient if you want to expand the types of payment options you offer your tenants.
 If the convenience of your bank taking care of things appeals to you, then your bank can guide the process of getting you set up with a merchant account in addition to your business banking account.

 You may experience increased efficiency.
 If you work with your bank to set up payment methods from ACH transfers or credit card payments, you may benefit by decreasing time spent handling administrative work (like rent collection) and increasing the time you can spend building your business.
 If you’ve had trouble filling your units, offering secure, online payments as an option might make your units more attractive and increase the number of tenants who’re able to rent from you.

 You get legitimate security.
 Another of the biggest advantages to working with your bank is that you are working with a highly secure entity to conduct business.
 Financial institutions leverage state-of-the-art security technology and engage in robust security practices to protect your money (and theirs).
 There’s no method of collecting rent that is purely risk-free, but of all the parties with whom you might collaborate to run your business, a bank is going to have some of the strongest security infrastructure in place.